HarryStevens/d3-geo-compactness/README.md

 <a name="geoPolsbyPopper" href="#geoPolsbyPopper">#</a> d3.<b>geoPolsbyPopper</b>(<i>object</i>) · [Source](https://github.com/harrystevens/d3-geo-compactness/blob/main/src/geoPolsbyPopper.js "Source")

 Returns the Polsby-Popper score of the specified GeoJSON <i>object</i>.
 The [Polsby-Popper test](https://en.wikipedia.org/wiki/Polsby%E2%80%93Popper_test) compares a district’s area to the area of a circle whose circumference is equal to the length of the district’s perimeter.
+A district’s Polsby-Popper score is the square of its [Schwartzberg score](#geoSchwartzberg).

 <a name="geoReock" href="#geoReock">#</a> d3.<b>geoReock</b>(<i>object</i>) · [Source](https://github.com/harrystevens/d3-geo-compactness/blob/main/src/geoReock.js "Source")